nlspt/nlb-nas-corporate/media/collections-and-research/_posts/2017-02-22-external-threats.md

 permalink: "/media/collections-and-research/external-threats"
 ---

-# EXTERNAL THREATS: STORM CLOUDS OVER INDOCHINA
+# External threats: Storm Clouds over Indochina

-Fiona Tan 2 Years Ago 1 Min.
-Read
+Fiona Tan 2 years ago 1 min. read

-###### **THIS ESSAY WAS ORIGINALLY PUBLISHED IN THE 2ND DECADE: NATION BUILDING IN PROGRESS 1975-1985 PUBLICATION.
-TO VIEW THE LIVE NOTES, PLEASE CLICK [HERE](http://www.nas.gov.sg/1stCab/7585/travel_exh_Sec2.html).**
+###### **This essay was originally published in The 2nd Decade: Nation Building In Progress 1975-1985 publication.
+To view the Live Notes, please click here.**

 ***This was published as part of a series of posts for the NS50 celebration to commemorate 50 years of National Service in Singapore.***